-Designation as a local historic landmark applies to individual properties which may be buildings, structures, sites, areas, or objects.
-Landmark designation is an honor; the recognition signifies that the property is important to the heritage and culture of the community.
+Designation as a Local Historic Landmark applies to individual properties which may be buildings, structures, sites, areas, or objects.
+Landmark designation is an honor; the recognition signifies that the property is important to the heritage and culture of Alamance County.

 Landmark designation has these consequences:

 - An owner cannot demolish the property, move it, or substantially change its exterior features without an approved Certificate of Appropriateness from the Alamance County Historic Properties Commission.